How Daido Moriyama influenced my work?

 The Diado Look

 His photos are like nothing else, have a distinct style and look, are easy to copy but you just can't replicate the Diado look and feel.
-He can make a tree look mesmerising, women's tights look like a work of art, mundane scenes look surreal, inject creativity into the banal and boring, turn a stray dog into a cult classic and make photographic disasters and errors look like the outpourings of a next level creative genius.... cue the book "Farewell Photography" which on initial release got a huge thumbs down from buyers and critics alike but which has gone on to become a cult classic and a major artistic and creative inspiration. the original book sell these days for four figures!
+He can make a tree look mesmerising, women's tights look like a work of art, mundane scenes look surreal, inject creativity into the banal and boring, turn a stray dog into a cult classic and make photographic disasters and errors look like the outpourings of a next level creative genius....
+Cue the book "Farewell Photography" which on initial release got a huge thumbs down from buyers and critics alike but which has gone on to become a cult classic and a major artistic and creative inspiration. the original book sell these days for four figures!

 Daido Moriyama Record No51